-Surface Motion Monitoring (ISBAS) uses satellite radar data to provide comprehensive land surface motion monitoring to assess the health of tropical peatland and provide geospatial intelligence on issues related to long term environmental land- motion including mining, deforestation, urbanisation and surface water management.
+Surface Motion Monitoring (ISBAS) uses satellite radar data to provide comprehensive land surface motion monitoring that can be used to assess the health of tropical peatland and also provide geospatial intelligence on issues related to long term environmental land motion including mining, deforestation, urbanisation and surface water management.
 Any land-class can be remotely monitored without the need for ground control; including remote, forested and urban areas.

 - Provision of information on the status of peatland and how they respond to land use change, management and ecosystem rehabilitation measures.

 - Provision of wide area full coverage survey maps of precise millimetre rates of land motion i.e. subsidence, uplift and lateral motion.